 3,2,1 blast off

 This is the heritage listed and iconic Benalla Rocket Ship Slide.
-It is a piece of play equipment set in the beautiful rose gardens of the rural Victorian town Benalla
+It is a piece of play equipment set in the beautiful rose gardens of the rural Victorian town, Benalla

 The red and yellow 1960’s structure is a relic of postwar Australia, when space and the space race dominated our collective imaginations.
 When every little heart wanted to be an astronaut.